leandromineti/ds-ephemeralization/README.md

 Choosing the model for a phenomenom is like opening a [Pandora's box](https://leandromineti.github.io/ml-knowledge-graph/).
 The rule of thumb here is: start with the basics and move from there.
 Linear and logistic regression are two good starting candidates.
 While assessing many different models, and [combinations of them](https://mlwave.com/kaggle-ensembling-guide/), keep 4 things in mind: **model complexity**; **model perfomance**; **computational cost** and **model interpretability**.

 The relationship between the above concepts can be very complicated.
-As a rule of thumb: when the model complexity increases, the model performance and computational cost increase and the model interpretability decreases; when the model complexity decreases, the model perfomance and computational cost descreases and the interpretability increases.
+As a rule of thumb: when the model complexity increases, the model performance and computational cost increase, and the model interpretability decreases; when the model complexity decreases, the model performance and computational cost decrease, and the interpretability increases.

 ![model-complexity](img/model-complexity.png)